Click here to download this page as a PDF.

 All MPH Epidemiology students complete at least one practicum placement in an applied public health or research setting and must include an element of quantitative work.
 Students wanting a thesis-like experience should explore the capstone option (please see MPH Epidemiology Practicum Guidelines for more information on practicum options and procedures).

-To gain a better understanding of the work that MPH Epidemiology students have undertaken during their first practicum placement, click here for a listing of descriptive abstracts from summer 2014 placements.
-Students have given their consent to share these abstracts.
+To gain a better understanding of the work that MPH Epidemiology students have undertaken during their first practicum placement:

 This presentation is offered during orientation to incoming MPH Epidemiology students.
 It contains, in ppt format, some basic information regarding the practicum.